davisdude/mlib/README.md

   - Gets the range of a data set containing the numbers, 1, 2, 3, and 4, which is 3.
     - `Range = MLib.Statistics.GetRange( 1, 2, 3, 4 )`

+####MLib.Statistics.GetFrequency
+- Gets the <a href="http://en.wikipedia.org/wiki/Frequentist_probability#Definition">frequency</a> of the occurrences.
+- Synopsis:
+  - MLib.Statistics.GetFrequency( TotalTrials, SuccessfulTrials )
+- Arguments:
+  - `TotalTrials`: Number.
+The number of trials attempted.
+  - `SuccessfulTrials`: Number.
+The number of successful trials.
+- Returns:
+  - The frequency of the occurrence.
+- Example:
+  - Gets the frequency of 1/10 successful attempts (.1).
+    - `Frequency = MLib.Statistics.GetFrequency( 10, 1 )

 ####MLib.Math
 Handles functions that have to do with math in general.
 #####MLib.Math.GetRoot
 - Gets the nth root of a number.
 - Synopsis:
-  - `MLib.Math.GetRoot( number, root )`
+  - `MLib.Math.GetRoot( Number, Root )`
 - Arguments:
-  - `number`: Number.
+  - `Number`: Number.
 The number you are getting the nth root of.
-  - `root`: Number.
+  - `Root`: Number.
 The number that is n for the nth root.
 - Returns:
   - The roots of the number (positive, negative).
 - Example: